 Santa Ynez Valley AVA

 As the Sta.
-Rita Hills AVA continues to rise in statue and prominence among great Pinot Noir growing areas in California, a number of small wineries have taken great advantage of the area’s relatively sudden rise in popularity.
-Kessler-Haak Vineyards is a relatively small (around 600 cases per annum) producer that owns a 30-acre vineyard in the AVA almost midway between Buellton and Lompoc on California’s Central Coast.
+Rita Hills continues to rise in statue and prominence among great Pinot Noir growing areas in California, a number of small wineries have taken great advantage of the area's relatively sudden rise in popularity.
+Kessler-Haak Vineyard & Winery is a relatively small producer that owns a 30-acre vineyard in the AVA almost midway between Buellton and Lompoc on California's Central Coast.

-Dan and Ellen (Haak) Kessler own and operate the business that began operations in 2005.
+Dan and Ellen (Haak) Kessler own and operate Kessler-Haak Vineyard & Winery, which began operations in 2005.
 Both were members of the high-tech semi-conductor industry before falling to the adamant stimuli of the amiable wine bug.

 Why the interest in Pinot Noir?

-“We specialize in Pinot Noir and Chardonnay due to the locality of our vineyard,” informed Dan Kessler.
-“We chose our location because it was situated in the coolest portion of the Sta.
-Rita Hills AVA and the site was the coolest micro-climate in this portion.
+"We specialize in Pinot Noir and Chardonnay due to the location of our vineyard," informed Dan Kessler.
+"We chose our location because it was situated in the coolest microclimate in the coolest portion of the Sta.
+Rita Hills AVA.
 What I love about our AVA is its unique climate and small size.
 Mountains along the west coast of California face north-south and block ocean influence.
-Our AVA is the only spot along the west coast of North and South America (I think) where the mountains face east-west (as a result of a piece of the continent breaking away from the main portion of the continent and spinning 90 degrees as the continent drifted).
-This east west orientation allows marine influence and makes our AVA region 10 – 20 degrees cooler than nearby regions to the east and north of us.
-The cool micro-climate allows us a long growing season that results in wines with fresh berry character and great acidity as well as a bit more sensitivity to yearly weather variation to give each harvest a signature of its own.”
+Our AVA is the only spot along the west coast of North and South America (I think) where the mountains face east-west (as a result of a piece of the continent breaking away and spinning 90 degrees as it drifted).
+This east-west orientation allows marine influence and makes our AVA region 10 to 20 degrees cooler than nearby regions, while allowing us a long growing season that results in wines with fresh berry character and great acidity."

 The vineyard is maintained with strict organic farming practices while striving to find the natural harmony and coexistence between the vines, plants, and animals.
-As a result, the twenty-seven acre estate vineyard consistently produces world-class, distinctive Pinot Noir that in turn is yielding some rather impressive wines.
+As a result, the vineyard consistently produces world-class, distinctive Pinot Noirs.

-It is a pleasure to present such wonderful sentiment from a top Pinot Noir producer such as Kessler-Haak Vineyards.
-Enjoy!
+It is a pleasure to present this incredible wine to our Pinot Noir Wine Club members, from a top Pinot Noir producer.
+Please enjoy!